 The Mildred Morris Haines and William Elijah Morris Scholarships in Classics are provided by an endowment created by the late Dr. William Elijah Morris.
-The Department of Classics will make awards in the four categories described below.
+The application deadline for these scholarships is March 1 of the year in which the award will be made.
+The Department of Classics will make awards in the three categories described below (in addition to the Haines-Morris Travel scholarship).

 Haines-Morris Scholarship in Classics.